hyperledger/fabric/docs/source/create_channel/create_channel_participation.md

 #### Profiles:

 If you are familiar with the legacy process for creating channels, you will recall that the `Profiles:` section of the `configtx.yaml` contained a consortium section under the `Orderer:` group.
-This consortium definition, which previously specified the peer organizations allowed to create channels on the ordering service, is no longer required.
+This consortium definition, which previously specified the peer organizations allowed to create channels on the ordering service, is no longer supported.
 If this section exists in the profile, you cannot use this feature to create a channel.
 Rather, under the `Orderer:` section you simply include MSP ID of the ordering organization or organizations in the case of a multi-organization ordering service and list the peer organizations in `Application:` section that will be members of the channel.
 At least one orderer organization and one peer organization must be provided.

 The following snippet is an example of a channel profile that contains an orderer configuration based on the default channel, orderer, organization, and policy configurations.
 The `Application:` section, where the peer organizations are listed, includes the default `Application` settings as well as at least one peer organization (`SampleOrg`, in this example) and the corresponding policies for the channel.